Parent Communication of Student Learning

 PROGRESS REPORTS

 Progress reports are intended to provide parents with a written update on student progress at a particular point in time.
 Each fall, teachers have the opportunity to adjust descriptors before the first progress report each year.
-Descriptors are aligned with end-of-year expectations that are aligned to standards.
+Descriptors are aligned with end-of-year expectations that are aligned with standards.

 Trimester 1